fol2/202411-video-2-text/README.md

 ## FAQ

 **Q1: What video formats are supported?**
-*A1: Currently, vid2cleantxt-Web supports MP4, MOV, WEBM, OGG, and QuickTime formats.
-Additional formats are planned for future releases.*
+*A1: Currently, vid2cleantxt-Web supports MP4, MOV, WebM, OGG, AVI, MKV for video, and WAV, MP3, M4A, FLAC for audio formats.*

 **Q2: How long does transcription take?**
 *A2: Transcription time varies based on video length and system performance.
 Typically, a 5-minute video takes approximately 2-3 minutes to transcribe.*